37 Backyard Ideas for Outdoor Living Space Design

 So far it’s worked out really well.

 My outdoor dining space in New Jersey is a little different.
-I wanted to use a large farmhouse table with wicker chairs.
+I wanted to use a large farmhouse table with wicker chairs on our former deck.

 Isn’t that a bargain for a table?

 While this set worked well in our former home, I moved the same table to what will become a potager garden, and the wood table is getting warped from the sun hitting it.

 We replaced the top with cedar deck boards that are better suited to the elements.

 So if you decide to do get an everyday wood table, make sure you keep it under a protected space like the gazebo we used or use it on a covered porch.

 The new dining space in the potager garden worked really well.
 And in fact, we are reimagining the space in 2023 with more raised garden beds, flowers, herbs, and vegetables.

 My husband is building the new raised garden beds.
 And we’ve worked our outdoor dining space in the design.
 Because we LOVED dining in the potager garden.

 If you want a similar look to what I’ve done, here are some ideas.